Monopond/fax-api/README.md

 ### Overview
 This API brings you the ability to receive faxes programmatically.
 Since a number is needed to be able to receive messages, this API also gives you the ability subscribe to fax numbers programatically.

 Using this REST API, you are able to view a list of available fax numbers and select numbers for purchase.
-Once subscribed to a fax number, you can receive requests to your application each time a fax message is received.
+Once subscribed to a fax number, the service allows you to receive documents that have been faxed to your fax number directly to your email inbox.
+Whenever a fax is received, we send an email to each of the recipients with the fax document attached as TIFF, PDF or PNG.
+The service also allows our platform to post fax results to you via http.